Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

 \subsubsection{Problem Setting}

-Consider a two layer fully connected ReLU neural network with input dimension $d$, hidden layer dimension $n$ and output dimension $c$.
-The network is trained with cross-entropy objective $\gL$.
-Let $\sigma$ denote the element-wise ReLU activation function which acts as $\sigma(x) = x\cdot\1_{x\geq 0}$.
+Consider a two layer fully connected ReLU activated neural network with input dimension $d$, hidden layer dimension $n$ and output dimension $c$.
+In particular, $n$ goes to infinity, $d=n^{1+\alpha}$ for some $\alpha>0$, and $c$ is a finite constant.
+Let network be trained with cross-entropy objective $\gL$.
+Let $\sigma$ denote the element-wise ReLU activation function which acts as $\sigma(x) = x\cdot\ind_{x\geq 0}$ and the product here is applied element-wise.
 Let $\mW^{(1)}\in\R^{n\times d}$ and $\mW^{(2)}\in\R^{c\times n}$ denote the weight matrices of the first and second layer respectively.